It is important that you keep your blood sugar under control to avoid complications of diabetes.

 Diabetic foot problems include:

-Dry skin: This occurs when skin doesn’t retain enough moisture.
+- Dry skin: This occurs when the skin doesn’t retain enough moisture.

 These problems are not specifically experienced by diabetic patients, but it may occur more often in diabetics due to the nerve and vascular damage caused by diabetes.